jsta/peatcollapse_methods/manuscripts/captions.md

 Figure 4: Fine-scale dilution profile of salt additions to a treatment mesocosm.

 Figure 5: Comparison between porewater salinity measured in the outside and inside-chamber sampling  wells at the freshwater and brackish wetland sites.
-Treatment and control measurements are colored following Fig. 3.
+Treatment and control measurements are colored following Figure 3.

+Table 1: Parts list for construction of a single mesososm chamber.